 There are plenty of options for funding your postgraduate study in the UK in 2019 and it might be the right time for you to consider a postgraduate course in the UK, whether you are from the UK or travelling in from abroad.

 From postgraduate loans and self-funding, to applying for bursaries and scholarships, here are our top funding tips for postgraduate students in 2019.

 As always the first place to look for funding is with your university, department or school.
 Almost all universities offering postgraduate courses will have scholarships and bursaries available for students to apply for and most are online, like at the University of Dundee.
-Chatting with your tutors and lecturers will keep you up to date with any new funding sources that are becoming available, but look through related industry publications – for example if you’re an Engineering student this Engineering publication could be useful – and with future potential employers before you start your course for funding opportunities.
+Chatting with your tutors and lecturers will keep you up to date with any new funding sources that are becoming available, but look through related industry publications and check with future potential employers before you start your course for funding opportunities.
 Think about approaching your current employer if your course is relevant to your employment, or even consider approaching family members, keeping in the forefront of your mind your relationship before borrowing money from family.